SSH into AWS machines

 “node class” (backend, frontend, …) and the list of instances belonging to these

 Local dev machine

-Note that the SSH examples above will SSH you into a random machine of the right node class.
-You can find out which class you need by finding the corresponding app page.
+You can find out which class of machine you need (and which cloud it lives in) by finding the corresponding app page.

 The jumpbox is a special node that knows about all of the other nodes in its environment.